+It is quite simple, but sometimes simple is best.
 Fresh and garlicy, it makes a wonderful appetizer, or serve it on its own as a snack.

 - 1 1/2 pounds plum tomatoes, seeds removed and chopped

-- 2 teaspoons minced fresh garlic
+- 2 teaspoons garlic, minced

-- 1 clove garlic left whole
+- 1 clove garlic, left whole

-- 1/2 teaspoon dried oregano
+- 1/2 teaspoon oregano, dried

 - 3 tablespoons olive oil